MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications.md

 ```bash
 mfpdev server start
 ```

-Follow the below instructions to manually add the MobileFirst Native SDK to either a new or existing Visual Studio project.

 1. Create a Windows 8 Universal project using Visual Studio 2013/2015 or use an existing project.